Matt146/ArmOS/README.md

 ## Current progress

 - Kernel loaded using BIOS interrupt int 0x13, ah=0x42
-- Implemented enabling of a20 line in 3 ways:
-        - Keyboard controller method
-        - BIOS method
-        - Fast a20
+- Enabled a20 with fast a20
 - Booted into protected mode
 - Booted into long mode from protected mode
 - Booted into 64-bit submode of long mode